ni/nilrt/README.md

     ```

 4. #### Set up build environment
-   Enter the NILRT build environment.
-Sourcing the init script the first time will automatically setup your pyrex container shim.
+   Source the `ni-oe-init-build-env` script, using the `.` (or `source`) command in your shell.
+This will automatically setup your OpenEmbedded build environment, and the pyrex container shim that will transparently wrap your bitbake commands.
     ```bash
     . ./ni-oe-init-build-env [--org]